thatguychrisw/endthehashtags.com/README.md

 This is a non-comprehensive timeline of the deaths at the hands of police in the U.S. since Eric Garner's death in July 2014.
 The list came from [NPR](https://www.npr.org/2020/05/29/865261916/a-decade-of-watching-black-people-die).

+My goal with this project is to bring light to the black victims of police brutality, and keep them in the forefront of our minds.
+My hope is that these names will be shared on various social media platforms, and be a reminder to all that we still have a lot of work to do to address systematic racism and issues affecting black people.

 Eric Garner
 John Crawford III
 Michael Brown